jameswintermute/lab-speed/readme/README.md

 # lab-speed

-A rapid lab setup utility for short-lived training labs: generate a disposable SSH key, distribute files via rsync, and apply a helpful shell prompt per host.
+A rapid lab setup utility for short‑lived training labs: distribute files to lab hosts and open SSH sessions quickly.

-> Designed for **speed**: get connected and ready in minutes (even if you only have an hour).
+> Designed for **speed**: get connected and ready in minutes.

 ---

-## Fast Start (recommended)
+## Fast Start

 ### 1) Get the repo